tkonopka/shrt/inst/doc/utils.md

 greek = c("alpha", "beta", "gamma", "delta")
 ```

-If we need all items that contain the pattern `a[lm]`, we can use grep.
+If we need all items that contain the pattern `a[lm]`, we can use grep,

 ```r